 COVID-19 Testing in Haringey

-Coronavirus Mobile Testing Units are operating in Haringey.
+Coronavirus Local Test Sites (LTS) are now operating in Haringey.

 You can apply for a test if you: